ivanradakovic987/shopsystems-ui-testsuite-creditcardoneclick-instability/README.md

               -g "${TEST_GROUP}" -g "${SHOP_SYSTEM}"  \
               --env ci --html --xml
 ```
+Note: for PayPal tests - make sure that order number is not duplicated each time
 Configuring test data
 =====
 It is possible instead of specified test data (Customer information, payment method credentials (like credit card numbers, PayPal credentials, etc)) to use custom one.